mikerodionov/azure-arc-gateway-terraform/README.md

-# Azure Arc Gateway with Terraform
+# Azure Arc gateway with Terraform

-This repository provides an example of deploying an Azure Arc Gateway with Terraform!
+This repository provides an example of deploying an Azure Arc gateway with Terraform!

 ![Release](/assets/portal.png)

 ## 🚀 Features

-- Azure Arc Gateway deployed with a Terraform module
+- Azure Arc gateway deployed with a Terraform module
 - "Do not delete" lock on deployed resource

 ## 📄 Usage